Diabetes fatigue is one of the most common disabling symptoms of the disease. It can disrupt and interfere with all aspects of daily living.

 • According to WebMD, too much caffeine can cause diabetes fatigue through a rebound effect.
 They also say that dehydration, or not drinking enough liquid, is a major cause of fatigue.

 • Being out of shape or having weak muscles: Not moving our bodies contributes to fatigue.
 Of course, it’s hard to exercise when you’re fatigued.

 • Aging: It is normal to have less energy as we age, but this slowing down should not be dramatic.
 If loss of energy is rapid or severe, there is something else going on.

 This list is getting ridiculously long, and it’s not complete.
 If you’re dealing with fatigue, perhaps start by evaluating yourself for these possibilities.
-In the coming weeks, we’ll get into solutions professionals and our readers have found.
+Then read my piece “Stress and Fatigue” for solutions professionals and our readers have found.